Press Acclaim

 heard violinist Marcia Henry Liebenow in a positively

-which certainly was put on up-front display here.
-Large, luscious tone,
+a virtuoso piece which certainly was put on up-front display here.
+Large,

-slashing attacks, fearsome accuracy and a long measure of gypsy fervor marked
+luscious tone, slashing attacks, fearsome accuracy and a long measure of gypsy

 Erik